Princeton Theological Seminary: Rankings

 Given its status as an autonomous postgraduate institution, Princeton Seminary does not appear in most global or national rankings for universities and colleges.
 As a graduate school, however, it does see such ranking on occasion.
 In 2020, it was ranked #53 nationwide – tied with University of Iowa and University of Florida – for the field of history by the U.S. News & World Report.
 It was also rated at A+ by the American rankings and review company Niche in 2020.
 The journal First Things, an organ of the Institute on Religion and Public Life in New York, ranked Princeton Seminary fifth among American graduate programs in theology, in 2012.

 Student life

-According to The Princeton Review, as of 2020 the gender breakdown of the student body falls into 60% identifying as male and 40% as female, with a total enrollment of 530.
+In 2021, 114 degrees were awarded, 52.6% to women, and 47.4% to men.

 Seminary Chapel

 Built in 1834, Princeton Seminary's chapel was named to honor Samuel Miller, the second professor at the seminary.
 It was designed in the Greek Revival style by Charles Steadman, who also designed the nearby Nassau Presbyterian Church.
 Originally located beside Alexander Hall, it was moved in 1933 toward the center of the campus, its steps now leading down onto the seminary's main quad.
 Miller Chapel underwent a complete renovation in 2000, with the addition of the Joe R. Engle Organ.

 On January 18, 2022, members of the Association of Black Seminarians physically removed the sign naming the chapel "Miller Chapel" and held a protest calling for the trustees to rename the chapel because of Samuel Miller's direct ties to slavery.
 On January 25, 2022, the Board of Trustees of Princeton Seminary voted to rename Miller Chapel in light of the protest.
 "This decision followed thoughtful deliberation by the Board of Trustees, and it is part of their commitment to the ongoing work of confession and repentance that was part of the historical audit on slavery."